 In many ways an inspired attempt to inject a bit of machismo into the otherwise entirely effeminate Fiat 500, the Abarth fails to hit the mark quite as we’d all hoped, but is nonetheless a hugely entertaining and characterful hot hatch for comparatively little money.
-It’s even more compelling now, thanks to a price reduction for the standard car and some good-looking new trims further up the range, although it’s still outclassed by the outgoing RenaultSport Clio 200.
+It’s even more compelling now, thanks to a price reduction for the standard car and some good-looking new trims further up the range, although. it’s still outclassed by cars such as the Ford Fiesta ST.

 A fly in the 500’s ointment has always been its driving position.
 It’s far too high, even in the standard car, but this becomes a more serious problem when you’re trying to dial in some performance.
 That sense of being too far removed from the road is a deal breaker for us, a problem compounded by light steering that’s short on feel.

 Nevertheless, the Abarth feels well planted on that widened stance and a heavily stiffened chassis keeps it stable to the limits of its mechanical grip.
 This does make the ride pretty awful, but in a shorty hot hatch you can expect nothing more.

 The 1.4-litre T-Jet petrol engine in here is turbocharged to 135bhp.
 That may not sound like much, but there’s not much to the Fiat 500 so it feels exceedingly quick.
 And if you can afford the Esseesse upgrade, power is tweaked to 160bhp, which starts to feel bonkers.
 Turismo and Competizione variants get this pack as standard, along with upgraded front and rear dampers plus 17-inch alloys.
 The ultimate mini rocketship that grips as well as it goes?